Your food caddy

 Your food is collected every week.
-Use your small kitchen caddy to collect your food scraps each day and then transfer them into the larger food recycling bin which we’ll empty each week.
+Use your small kitchen caddy to collect your food scraps each day and then transfer them into your larger outdoor caddy which we’ll empty each week.

-What can I put in my food recycling bin?
+What can I put in my food recycling caddy?

 All your raw and cooked food waste such as leftovers and spoilt food, and including: